grandparkla/nyela/index.markdown

 ## Watch Live!

-Can’t make it to Grand Park + The @MusicCenterLA’s N.Y.E.L.A.?
+Can’t make it to Grand Park + The Music Center’s N.Y.E.L.A.?
 [Watch live on Grand Park’s Facebook](https://www.facebook.com/grandparklosangeles/videos/242814259938021/) starting at 8pm 🎊

 <!--
 Can’t make it to N.Y.E.L.A.?
 Watch the biggest New Year’s Eve celebration on the West Coast, on Facebook Live starting at 8pm on New Year’s Eve.
 A six man camera crew 🎥 will be capturing the whole night leading up to the big countdown to 2019.